InformedPowerPlatform/license-assignment-accelerator/README.md

 * Open the Solution in the PP Maker Site
 * Navigate to the Cloud Flows section and manually run the flow titled ***MSFTPP.PA.Settings.InitialLoad***
   * This will set up 4 levels of Reminders for contract expiration notifications.
 These can be later modified to your liking by selecting the License Admin Settings area in the Model-driven app.
+* There is a child flow that gathers the members of a team into a list usable by the Outlook action.
+You will need to open this flow for editing and save it so that it will be in a ***Published*** state.
+  * MSFTPP.PA.ChildFlow.GetTeamMemberEmails
-  * There are 2 Cloud flows that are turned OFF by default that will need to be turned ON if you wish to use the notification features related to contract expiry and license counts
+* There are 2 Cloud flows that are turned OFF by default that will need to be turned ON if you wish to use the notification features related to contract expiry and license counts.
+You will need to edit each one and update the Outlook action that sends the email at the end of the flow to update the ***FROM*** address.
+  * MSFTPP.PA.ContractLines.Scheduled.CheckLicenseCount
+  * MSFTPP.PA.Contract.Schedule.CheckForReminder

 * From the Apps navigation in the Power Apps maker tool, Open the **License Contracts** Model-Driven app
 * Navigate to the Admin Grouping and select the **License Cost Centers** table
   * Enter your Cost Centers that you wish to track as part of the individual assignments.
 These could be your internal Agencies, Departments, Teams, etc.